Grolleau-Benjamin/stree/README.md

 ```

 ## 🧹 Code Quality & Pre-commit Hooks
-STree uses pre-commit to automatically enforce code quality and formatting rules before each commit.
+Arbor uses pre-commit to automatically enforce code quality and formatting rules before each commit.
 It ensures that every commit respects Rust’s formatting and linting standards.

 ### 🧩 Prerequisites
 Install pre-commit using one of the following methods: